 - Useful Information

-If you wish to study at Masaryk University under the Erasmus+ programme, firstly check with your home university if it has an agreement with a particular faculty or department at Masaryk University.
-Then you should follow the nomination selection process at your home university, so please contact your coordinators for more information.
+If you wish to study at Masaryk University under the Erasmus+ programme, first check with your home university to see if it has an agreement with a particular faculty or department at Masaryk University.
+Then you should follow the nomination selection process at your home university.
+Please contact your coordinators for more information.

 You also have to fulfil the requirements of Masaryk University.
 You are eligible to be accepted at Masaryk University once:

 - you have been nominated by your home university via our online nomination system

 - you have submitted all the application documents needed

-- you choose courses giving a minimum of 20 ECTS each semester (more details here)
+- you have chosen courses giving a minimum of at least 20 ECTS credits in each semester

 The nomination and application process

-The process of acceptance to Masaryk University consists of a few steps:
+The process of acceptance at Masaryk University consists of a few steps:

 Your home coordinator has to nominate you online (without nomination you cannot access the online application).

-After the nomination is submitted you will receive an information e-mail with the web link to reach your online application.
+After the nomination is submitted you will receive an information e-mail with the web link to access your online application.

 Now you can fill in the application.
 See the deadlines in the Deadlines section.
 Please watch out for the deadline for applications, as late applications will not be accepted.

 There is a list of application documents which you need to arrange before uploading them to your online application (we no longer need the originals by post or copies by e-mail):

-- printed online application – after the application is filled in and submitted online, it will be automatically saved in our online database and sent to your e-mail.
+- printed online application: after the application is filled in and submitted online, it will automatically be saved in our online database and sent to your e-mail.
 Check your e-mail and find your online application form, print it out, sign it and bring it to the Erasmus exchange coordinators at your home university for signature.
 Then, upload it signed by at the link you received.